phish108/ApVy/README.md

-# CoreMVC
+# ApVy
-JavaScript MVC Framework with a focus on learnability and simplicity
+JavaScript MVC Framework with a focus on learnability and simplicity in mind